-- 1. Touch the Settings tab.
+1. Touch the Settings tab.

-- The Monitor tab appears.

-- 2. Select Connect to central station.
+2. Select 🕎 Connect to central station.

-As the monitor attempts to connect to the central station, a appears in the Device Status area until a connection is achieved.
+As the monitor attempts to connect to the central station, a second appears in the Device Status area until a connection is achieved.
 When the monitor connects to the central station, the indicator appears.